HansenHalim1/support_copilot/README.md

 1. Push this folder to its own Git repository (or use an existing one).
 2. Create a new project in [Railway](https://railway.app/) and connect the repo.
-3. Railway’s Python Nixpack will detect `requirements.txt` automatically.
-The provided `Procfile` runs `uvicorn app:app --host 0.0.0.0 --port ${PORT:-8000}` so no extra configuration is needed.
+3. Railway will detect the provided `Dockerfile` automatically and build it.
+No extra configuration is required.
 4. In the Railway dashboard, add environment variables:
    - `GOOGLE_API_KEY=<your Google AI Studio key>`
    - Optional tuning vars (`GEMINI_MODEL`, `TEMPERATURE`, etc.)